gjtorikian/nanoc-conref-fs/README.md

       - :X
 ```

+You can add `filter :'conref-fs-filter'` to any of your `compile` Rules to then have them renderer through the conref processor.

 **NOTE:** If you use this library with Nanoc's ERB filter, and want to use `render`, you'll need to monkey-patch an alias to avoid conflicts with Liquid:

 ``` ruby